splashtechnologies/fleck-node/README.md

 Fleck-API
 =================
-Interface for the Fleck API
+Interface for the Fleck API.

 How To Install:
 =============
 The generated code relies on node package manager (npm) being available to resolve dependencies.
 Once published you can install the library by issuing the following command.

-    npm install fleck-api --save
+    npm install fleck-api

 How To Use:
 ===========
-The following shows how import the controllers and use:
+The following example shows how to use the API:

     // import the module
     var http = require('http');
     var fleck = require('fleck-api');

     // set the client API token
-    fleck.apiToken = 'LpiZlPGXXkb7_QTEpyGNjWOOZNm62jTT';
+    fleck.apiToken = 'valid_token';

     http.createServer(function (req, res) {
         res.writeHead(200, {'Content-Type': 'text/html'});